-Figure 9.2 Economies of Scale and Natural Monopoly In this market, the demand curve intersects the long-run average cost (LRAC) curve at its downward-sloping part.
+FIGURE 9.2 Economies of Scale and Natural Monopoly In this market, the demand curve intersects the long-run average cost (LRAC) curve at its downward-sloping part.
 A natural monopoly occurs when the quantity demanded is less than the minimum quantity it takes to be at the bottom of the long-run average cost curve.

 Economists call this situation, when economies of scale are large relative to the quantity demanded in the market, a natural monopoly.
 Natural monopolies often arise in industries where the marginal cost of adding an additional customer is very low, once the fixed costs of the overall system are in place.
 This results in situations where there are substantial economies of scale.
 For example, once a water company lays the main water pipes through a neighborhood, the marginal cost of providing water service to another home is fairly low.
 Once the electric company installs lines in a new subdivision, the marginal cost of providing additional electrical service to one more home is minimal.
-It would be costly and duplicative for a second water company to enter the market and invest in a whole second set of main water pipes, or for a second electricity company to enter the market and invest in a whole new set of electrical wires.
+It would be costly and duplicative for a second water company to enter the market and invest in a whole new set of electrical wires.
 These industries offer an example where, because of economies of scale, one producer can serve the entire market more efficiently than a number of smaller producers that would need to make duplicate physical capital investments.